Man Delights As Zanetor Rawlings Gives Him Money to Pay Child’s University Fees, Video Evokes Joy

 Hannah Olateju: Physically challenged Naija entrepreneur attends event in Accra; netizens admire her beauty

-With a look of gratitude, the elderly man pronounced blessings on Zanetor Rawlings for her kindness towards him and other persons in the constituency.
+The grateful elderly man prayed for Zanetor Rawlings for her kindness towards him and other people in the constituency.

 "I am so grateful for the cheque of GH¢2,000 from my MP, Zanetor, for supporting my child's university fees.
 She promised to support us every year, so may God richly help her and strengthen her in all her endeavours in Jesus' name.
 Amen."